BLUEBL0B/Secret-Sing-Box/README-ENG.md

 ### Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
 This script is designed to fully configure a hidden proxy server with [Sing-Box](https://sing-box.sagernet.org) core and [NGINX](https://nginx.org/en/) or [HAProxy](https://www.haproxy.org) camouflage.
 Two setup methods:
-- All requests to the proxy are processed by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket transport)
+- All requests to the proxy are processed by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket or HTTPUpgrade transport)
 - All requests to the proxy are processed by HAProxy, the requests are passed to Sing-Box only if they contain the correct Trojan password (TCP transport) — [FPPweb3](https://github.com/FPPweb3) method

 Both setup methods make it impossible to detect Sing-Box from the outside.